Secondary Education

 Graduate School

 Start planning for graduate school now.
-Learn more about graduate school.
+Learn more about how to prepare.

 Professors

 As you start thinking about graduate programs and teaching at a college or university, meet with some of your favorite professors.
-Ask them how they prepared for their career.
-Ask them what they love about their jobs.
+Ask them how they prepared for their career and what they love about their jobs.
 What are the challenges of being a professor?
 What steps do they recommend for meeting your goals?
-The faculty in the English department have a wide range of teaching and educational experiences, and they love to meet one-on-one to talk about your plans.
+The faculty in the English department have a wide range of teaching and educational experiences, and they'd love to meet one-on-one to talk about your plans.
 Learn more about which faculty best match your interests.
 Then just send an email and set up a meeting.

 Work Experience